-This early history meant China was well-positioned to quickly build a modern and effective nation-state, once the introduction of post-Mao reforms boosted gross domestic product.
-That led to rapid gains in infrastructure and education, and paved the way for China to become one of the world’s two biggest economies.
+This early history meant China was well-positioned to quickly build a modern and effective nation-state once the introduction of post-Mao reforms boosted gross domestic product.
+That led to rapid gains in infrastructure and education and paved the way for China to become one of the world’s two biggest economies.
 Along the way, the Chinese held to a strong vision that it deserved to be a great nation once again.

 My visit to Ethiopia keeps reminding me of this basic picture.
 Ethiopia also had a relatively mature nation-state quite early, with the Aksumite Kingdom dating from the first century A.D.
 Subsequent regimes, through medieval times and beyond, exercised a fair amount of power.
 Most important, today’s Ethiopians see their country as a direct extension of these earlier political units.
 Some influential Ethiopians will claim to trace their lineage all the way to King Solomon of biblical times.

 Further, comparing China and Ethiopia, at the civilization level, is a bit ridiculous.
 China is basically one people, the Han, with minority populations around the fringes.
-This has been true for a very long time.
+This has been true for a long time.
 Ethiopia is a combination of pastoral and settled people, who see one another as rivals.
 The country is experiencing civil unrest, bordering on civil war, in response to the ruling Oromo minority.
 China has never had this issue.
-China also has an average IQ over 100, while Ethiopia is one of the lowest on earth, estimated below 70.
+China also has an average IQ over one hundred, while Ethiopia is one of the lowest on earth, estimated below 70.

 Even so, it takes special talent to be this wrong about observable reality.
 Cowen’s trick, like most celebrity experts, is to couch his obsequiousness and nutty ideas in the form of a question.
 “Is Ethiopia the next China?”
 This way, when called on it, he can pretend it was just an intellectual exercise, a thought experiment.
 Meanwhile, he appears to be lending his authority to the rather ridiculous notion that Ethiopia is poised to be the next boom town.
 It is no wonder that so many in the managerial class are so vapid and silly.

 There is an argument that the proliferation of lawyers is responsible for the proliferation of laws.
 The extra lawyers, looking for a way to make a living, inevitably started to pervert the law to create opportunities for themselves.
-This results in more cases in court, that means more courts, more judges and then more laws to address the crazy outcomes.
-It is a bit of chicken and egg theory, but there is no question that having a lawyer for ever conceivable case has changed the nature of the law, as well as the volume of laws.
+This results in more cases in court, which means more courts, more judges and then more laws to address the crazy outcomes.
+It is a bit of chicken and egg theory, but there is no question that having a lawyer for every conceivable case has changed the nature of the law, as well as the volume of laws.

 Something similar seems to be happening in the other parts of the managerial class.
-The excess of middling strivers, means an excess of mediocre men pitching themselves as experts.
+The excess of middling strivers means an excess of mediocre men pitching themselves as experts.
 Since being an expert is hard, the more fruitful course is to tell the audience what they want to hear.
 As a result, in the public policy arena, the people charged with actually knowing stuff are surrounded by an amen chorus that cheers their every move.
-Instead of rule by expert, as some imagine, we have rule by people who never faced adversity.
+Instead of rule by experts, as some imagine, we have rule by people who never faced adversity.